Mission Foods

 How does the selling price of the route get determined?

 All route sales are determined by a ratio based on a weekly sales average.
-The selling price of this route is $59,900 based on a weekly sales average of $6,229; you come up with a selling ratio of 9.6:1.
+The selling price of this route is $130,000 based on a weekly sales average of $12,599; the selling ratio is 10.7:1.

 Do I have to pay for inventory or purchase product up front?